-To investigate the latent potential for public programming to lead by upsetting expectations—to disturb the public and also the institution—the CCA invites eight cultural agonists for a residency in Montreal 21–27 July 2019.
-We will intensely investigate public formats, interview institutional and non-institutional producers, and analyze the tools—the rules, stages, costumes, furniture, and methods—they use to shape the character of their events.
-The residency will produce new formats for events on architectural topics, which will be tested in the following year by the CCA and offered for appropriation and re-enactment by international friends.
+To investigate the latent potential for public programming to lead by upsetting expectations—to disturb the public and also the institution—the CCA invited eight cultural agonists for a residency in Montreal 21–27 July 2019.
+We intensely investigated public formats, interviewed institutional and non-institutional producers, and analyzed the tools—the rules, stages, costumes, furniture, and methods—they use to shape the character of their events.
+The residency produced new formats for events on architectural topics, which will be tested by the CCA and offered for appropriation and re-enactment by international friends.

 The participants of How to: disturb the public are:

 Agustin Schang (New York, USA)

 Liu He (Shenzhen, China)

 Stephen Kwok (New York, USA)